wilbowma/llm-lang/README.md

 Read [config.rkt](backends/config.rkt) and [ollama/phi3.rkt](backends/ollama/phi3.rkt) to figure out how to write new backends; it's not complicated, because the system doesn't support much yet.

 I haven't thought about getting back more than text output, or configuring initial prompts, or streaming, or AICI, or pretty much anything.
-I probably won't make much more progress on this without a collaborator or a fit of inspiration.